piskareviv/blog_aux_ntt_1/main.md

 We can compute these quotients for every number of trailing ones.
 Then on every iteration of the middle loop we will:

-1. compute number of trailing ones in `i` (with the help of `tzcnt` instruction)
+1. Compute number of trailing ones in `i` (with the help of `tzcnt` instruction)
-2. multiply previous value of `w` by corresponding array element.
+2. Multiply previous value of `w` by corresponding array element.

 I think that having negligible initialization time and additional memory usage is cool enough to justify mild performance decrease.